vortexgpgpu/vortex/docs/intel_devcloud.md

 **(Note:You might need to set these variables everytime you access devcloud (`ssh devcloud`) unless you include them in your .bashrc script.)**

 ### Generate bitstream

-We’re now going to generate a .gbs file.
+To generate a .gbs file:

 ```bash
 # From /home/uxxxxxx